emreodabas/emreodabas.github.io/about.md

 As a 10+ year experienced Software Engineer, enthusiastic technical professional with a complete understanding of the entire software development life-cycle.
 Highly trained in back-end development and cloud-native tech and known for having talents in Software Architecture, Kubernetes (CKA Certified), and DevOps.

-Married and have a lovely daughter
+Married and have two lovely daughters